1. How do Equity Funds work?

 The benefits of investing in mutual funds are many:

-- Expert money management
+a.
+Expert money management

-- Systematic investments
+e.
+Systematic investments

 The major benefit of investing in equity funds is that you don’t need to worry about choosing stocks and sectors to invest in.
 Successful equity investing requires a lot of research and knowledge.
-You need to dig deep through the financials of a company before you invest in it.
+You need to dig deep into the financials of a company before you invest in it.

 You also need to have an understanding of how a particular sector is expected to perform in the future.
 Of course, all of this requires a lot of time and effort, which most common investors don’t have.
 Hence, the solution is to leave the stock picking to an expert fund manager by investing in an equity fund.